Pradeep23-01/Terrain-Identification-Timeseries/README.md

+# Terrain Recognition for Time Series Data

+## Context:
+Human locomotion naturally exhibits attributes of energy efficiency, stability, adaptability to the environment, and robustness.
+However, individuals with lower limb amputations experience a disruption in this inherent capability, necessitating the use of prosthetic devices to restore basic walking functionality.
+In the realm of lower-limb robotic prosthetics, incorporating context awareness holds significant potential to enhance the comfort and safety of amputees.

+This research endeavor aims to develop a terrain identification system utilizing data streams from inertial measurement units (IMUs) positioned on the lower limb.
+While existing prosthetic leg systems typically rely on a combination of visual and inertial sensors, our investigation seeks to evaluate the viability of terrain identification based solely on inertial data, excluding visual input.
+By discerning distinct terrain types through this information, the control mechanisms of robotic prosthetic legs can be dynamically adjusted to accommodate changes in the surrounding environment.

+## Data:
+Here is a brief description of the data:
+- "_x" files contain the xyz accelerometers and xyz gyroscope measurements from the lower limb.
+- "_x_time" files contain the time stamps for the accelerometer and gyroscope measurements.
+The units are in seconds and the sampling rate is 40 Hz.
+- "_y" files contain the labels.
+(0) indicates standing or walking in solid ground, (1) indicates going down the stairs, (2) indicates going up the stairs, and (3) indicates walking on grass.
+- "_y_time" files contain the time stamps for the labels.
+The units are in seconds and the sampling rates is 10 Hz.

+Detailed Dataset available here: https://ieee-dataport.org/open-access/lower-limb-prostheses-environmental-context-dataset

 ## Preprocessing Data
 The first step in the code is preprocessing the data into X, Y, and Z coordinates.
 This is done to ensure that the data is in a format that can be easily used for further analysis.